ding-lab/GDAN.catalog/README.md

 # GDAN.catalog

 Files are arranged into a static format such as `<PREFIX>/<project>/Results/<source_site>/`....
-Users will need to specify PREFIX according to the actual location of the <project> directory:
+PREFIX acts like a parent directory on a given cluster.
+To use the files on a different cluster, just recursively copy the files under PREFIX on another system cluster to your PREFIX of choice and update PREFIX.

 ## DLBCL